Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Conclusions

 \section{Conclusions}

 Quantum kernels offer a practical approach for exploring the high-dimensional feature spaces inherent in quantum systems.
 In this work, we have demonstrated the implementation of quantum kernel methods using NMR-based spin registers.
 By leveraging the symmetries of a 10-qubit star-topology NMR system, we encoded classical data into multiple-quantum coherence orders through data-dependent unitary transforms and computed the kernel function through experimental measurements.
-Our results show that the quantum kernel method can effectively perform classical machine learning tasks such as one-dimensional regression and two-dimensional classification..
-Furthermore, by extending the register to a double-layered star configuration, we introduced a quantum kernel capable of handling non-parametrized unitary operator inputs, which can then perform quantum classification tasks.
-We illustrated the power of quantum kernel by successfully classifying unitary operators depending on whether they generate entanglement or not when acted on a thermal state.
+Our results show that the quantum kernel method can effectively perform classical machine learning tasks such as one-dimensional regression and two-dimensional classification.
+Furthermore, by extending the register to a double-layered star configuration, we introduced a quantum kernel capable of handling non-parametrized unitary operator inputs, which can then perform quantum classification tasks and be validated experimentally.
+We illustrated the power of the quantum kernel by successfully classifying unitary operators depending on whether they generate entanglement or not when acting on a thermal state.
 When a large set of high-dimensional unitaries needs to be classified, the standard method of tomography is no longer feasible.
 In such a scenario, a well-trained quantum kernel can be far more efficient in classification.
 This work opens new possibilities for processing quantum data directly, marking a step toward realizing fully quantum machine learning systems.
 Our findings underscore the potential of quantum kernels in advancing quantum machine learning, providing a promising avenue for future research in more complex quantum tasks and larger-scale implementations.
-Future work will focus on the experimental realization of the entanglement classification task and extending these methods to more complex quantum challenges.
+One future direction could be to adopt automated kernel construction approaches \cite{Torabian2023} to systematically improve the NMR kernel's performance by adding optimal gates.
+Investigating how to encode non-unitary quantum maps and compute kernels between them can also lead to deeper insights into the structure of the LOCC class and contribute to the development of improved quantum communication protocols.